-OK, I finally settled my fickle mind and decided to go with a dual-sport motorcycle as my beginner bike.
-Also, a used one so I don’t cry the first time I drop it.
+OK, I finally settled my fickle mind and decided to search cheap dual-sport motorcycles for my beginner bike.
+Also, a used bike so I don’t cry the first time I drop it.

 A small dual-sport motorcycle matches my riding experience on mountain bikes.
 After convincing myself, I can’t seem to find a cheap one.
 Where are the cheap dual-sport motorcycles?